The Ultimate Guide to the Best Playground and Restaurant Combos in Hong Kong for Families with Young Children

 - Address: Shop G08 G/F, The Peak Galleria, 118 Peak Rd, Central, The Peak, Hong Kong

-- Walking Distance from Playground: Inside The Peak Galleria (~2 minutes\
+- Walking Distance from Peak Galleria Playground: Inside The Peak Galleria (~1/2 minutes)

 6. Hong Kong Park Playground + The Continental by Upper House (Pacific Place)